PhonologicalCorpusTools/CorpusTools/docs/source/examplecorpora.rst

 Additionally, PCT also provides a syllabified version of this example corpus.
 It has the same inventory and phonological patterns as the original example corpus.
-However, it contains the syllable structure so that syllable-based functionalities such as the syllable search (:ref:`syllable_mode`) can work on this.
+However, it contains syllable structure so that syllable-based functionalities such as the syllable search (:ref:`syllable_mode`) can be used.

 Inventory:
 ----------